Multi-site modelling and reconstruction of past extreme skew surges along the French Atlantic coast: Additional studies

 \section{Additional studies}

-In this section, we present first the study using the sea levels at Port Tudy as output variable and then, the studies using Concarneau and Le Crouesty as output tide gauges.
+In this section, we present first additional diagnostics using the skew surges at Port Tudy and the complete study using the sea levels at Port Tudy as output variable.
+Then, we present more briefly the studies using Concarneau and Le Crouesty as output tide gauges. {